A-Lex-McLee/PseudoQ-2.1/README.md

 - tkinter: 'PsQ_GUI' - obsolete/deprecated (just in case you have not installed PyQt)
 - PyQt: 'PsQ_Display: Grid permutations, recodings, rnd grid generation; AI Sudoku solver; integrated Python editor (preliminary version)

-Currently, the main purpose of the GUI is to illustrate the basic functionalities of Grid and GridCollection; further functionalities will be added.
+Currently, the main purpose of the GUI is to illustrate the basic functionalities of Grid and GridCollection, as well as a Sudoku-solver demo; further functionalities will be added.

 **Auxiliary classes/functions**: prerequisites for notebooks